GameDriver-io/gdio.unity_api.doc/gdio.unity_api.v2/ApiClient/StartVideoRecording.md

 # ApiClient.StartVideoRecording method (3 of 3)

-Use this function to start a video recording of the game's screen.
+Use this function to start a video recording of the screen space viewport.
+Optionally center the video capture on a specific screen position.

 ```csharp
 public void StartVideoRecording(Vector2 centerOnPosition, float imageScale = 1,